Hi, I am Raymond. I picked up psychology after my banking career as a personal interest.

 In an APA Stress in America™ Survey, adults indicated that: they felt a conflict between their desire to stay informed about the news and their view of the media as a source of stress.

-While most adults (95 percent) say they follow the news regularly, fifty-six percent say that doing so causes them stress.
+While most adults (95 percent) say they follow the news regularly, 56 percent say that doing so causes them stress.
 Seventy-two percent also believe the media blows things out of proportion.

 It's getting too much to handle.
 That's why more and more people are curating the information they want to allow into their lives.